alteh-union/org-helper/.github/COMMIT_CONVENTION.md

 /^(revert: )?(feat|fix|docs|style|refactor|perf|test|workflow|build|ci|chore)(\(.+\))?: .{1,72}/;
 ```

-Note that he maximum length of the header is 72 symbols.
+Note that the maximum length of the header is 72 symbols.

 #### Examples of headers